CtrlK

 Surfacing format:

-[Evidence collected during context collection, if any]
+• Evidence: [Evidence collected during context collection and probes, if any]

-Progress: [N resolved / M total uncertainties]
+• Progress: [N resolved / M actionable uncertainties] (excludes non-factual routed)

 Options: